 Let’s focus on the “expense” side of the equation.
 Here’s what it takes to manage your expenses effectively:

-Let’s take a look at some of the major categories of expenses you’ll take on and how you can manage them more efficiently:
+Let’s take a look at some of the major business expenses you’ll take on and how you can manage them more efficiently:

 Without a team of employees, your business won’t last long.
 If you’re just starting out, you’ll need to first decide who’s going to be on your team and what responsibilities they’re going to handle.
 Using Glassdoor or a similar salary index, you can calculate the going rate for each role you plan to hire.
 Estimate the cost of benefits you’re going to pay.
 This could range from next to nothing to tens of thousands of extra dollars a year.
 Keep your costs low here by only taking on the people you need to get the job done.
 Also, use independent contractors and other part-time help to cover anything else.